pololu/rpicsim/README.md

 For some applications, RPicSim can also analyze the firmware and verify that the call stack will never overflow.

 RPicSim is distributed as a Ruby gem named `rpicsim`.

+RPicSim has been tested with MPLAB<sup>®</sup> X v1.85, v1.90, v1.95, and v2.00.
+However, it uses a lot of undocumented and internal features of the Microchip<sup>®</sup> Java libraries, so it will probably need to be updated as new versions of MPLAB<sup>®</sup> X are released.

 RPicSim is not intended to replace formal specifications, code reviews, and rigorous testing of your firmware on actual hardware.
 RPicSim is just another tool that can make it easier to write and test the firmware.